 Attenuation is a very noisy proxy of distance.
-A very low attenuation will
+A very low attenuation indicates

-indicate a very high probability of a short distance, but a low attenuation can
+a very high probability of a short distance, but a high attenuation can

 be caused by many phenomena and is not always indicative of a long distance.